Ellis Arnall: 1966 election

 Arnall's last campaign was for governor in 1966.
 His primary opponents for the nomination were Lester Maddox, an Atlanta restaurant owner who had hoisted ax handles as a symbol of his opposition to desegregation, and Jimmy Carter.
 Maddox called Arnall "the granddaddy of forced racial integration ... a candidate who would never raise his voice or a finger - much less an ax handle - to protect the liberty of Georgia."
 Arnall practically ignored Maddox and concentrated his fire on Republican Howard Callaway, on whom Arnall had compiled a dossier that he said would guarantee Republican defeat in the general election.
-Arnall won a plurality of the vote in the primary but was denied the required majority, because of support for Carter, then a state senator representing Plains, Georgia.
+Arnall won a plurality of the vote in the primary but was denied the required majority, because of support for Carter, then a state senator from Plains.
 Arnall barely campaigned in the runoff, and the result was a surprising victory for Maddox.
 Carter had refused to endorse Arnall, but he formally supported Maddox in the general election against Callaway.

 Maddox defeated Arnall in the runoff, 443,055 to 373,004.
 The civil rights activist Martin Luther King Jr., denounced what he called "a corroding cancer in the Georgia body politic.
 Georgia is a sick state produced by the diseases of a sick nation.
 This election revealed that Georgia is desperately competing with Mississippi for the bottom."
 Mayor Ivan Allen, Jr., of Atlanta, who once worked for Arnall's law firm, blamed Arnall's loss on the "combined forces of ignorance, prejudice, reactionism, and the duplicity of many Republican voters," many of whom are believed to have voted for Maddox in the Democratic runoff on the theory that Maddox would be a weaker opponent for Callaway than Arnall would have been.

 Stunned Arnall backers announced a write-in candidacy for the general election, a move that impacted Callaway more than it did Maddox.
 In the general election, Callaway finished in the tabulation with a slight plurality over Maddox.
 Arnall received more than 69,000 write-in ballots, far exceeding the margin between Callaway and Maddox.
 Arnall actually carried one county, Liberty County in the southeastern portion of the state.
 Under the election rules then in effect, the state legislature was required to select a governor from the two candidates with the highest number of votes.
 Despite court challenges, the Democratic-dominated legislature overwhelmingly voted for Maddox, who became governor in 1967.

 After the 1966 campaign, Arnall never again sought public office.